pingcap/tidb-operator/docs/local-dind-tutorial.md

     $ manifests/local-dind/dind-cluster-v1.12.sh stop
     ```

-    You can use `docker ps` to verify there are no docker container running.
+    You can use `docker ps` to verify that there is no docker container running.

 * If you want to restart the DinD Kubernetes after you stop it, run the following command: